BA CityFlyer: History

 British Airways' sale of BA Connect to Flybe in 2007 did not include the London City Airport operations and its associated fleet of ten Avro RJ100 regional jet aircraft.
 This led to British Airways' decision to resurrect erstwhile Gatwick-based CityFlyer Express (which BA had integrated into its Gatwick mainline short-haul operation in 2001, following the acquisition of CityFlyer Express in 1999) as a new wholly owned subsidiary to take over this operation, as of March 2007.
 BA Cityflyer was awarded an Air Operators Certificate on 8 February 2007, and started operations on 25 March 2007.

 In summer 2008, two Avro RJ85 aircraft were added to the fleet for performance and economic reasons - this included overcoming payload restrictions in the summer that could limit existing aircraft to 60 passengers on some days.

 In the second half of 2008, BA Cityflyer announced an order for 11 aircraft from the Embraer E-Jet family compromising of six 76 seat Embraer E170 and five 98 seat Embraer E190 aircraft, plus options for three additional Embraer E190s with the first aircraft due in the second half of 2009.
 The first Embraer E190 was received in 2010.

 In February 2016, BA Cityflyer announced that it would commence operating flights from London-Stansted in May 2016.
 In January and February 2017, it announced that it would commence summer seasonal services from Manchester, Bristol, Edinburgh, Dublin and Birmingham to a variety of destinations in Spain, Italy, Greece and France.
 This marks the return of BA to the regions after an absence of nearly 10 years.
 Flights will also operate in the summer between London City and Manchester, operating with Embraer E190 aircraft.

 In 2018, the airline reported nearly doubled profits, with profits increasing 28% and revenue up by 18%.
 Recently, the airline has pulled out from operating at both Birmingham and Bristol on weekends and has made several changes to its schedule increasing frequency and adding new services to Rome.

 In July 2020, in light of the COVID-19 pandemic it was announced that the crew base at Edinburgh Airport would close on 31 October 2020, with the loss of several ground based office jobs and the option for cabin crew and pilots to relocate to London City Airport.
 On 9 December 2020, it was announced that BA Cityflyer would operate from Southampton Airport starting in May 2021 with flights to 14 European destinations mostly operating on weekends.

-BA Cityflyer announced in September 2024 that Southampton Airport would be withdrawing its planned Summer 2025 flights.
-They had already removed all Winter 2024 flights earlier in the year.
+BA Cityflyer announced in September 2024 that it would withdraw its remaining services to Southampton Airport, having already ended all winter 2024 flights.